 In a small bowl, combine the cocoa and hot water, stirring until smooth.
 Set aside.

-combine.
-Add the flour, ground hazelnuts and cinnamon and cook for 1 minute, stirring constantly
+to combine.
+Add the flour, ground hazelnuts and cinnamon and cook for 1 minute, stirring

-with a whisk.
+constantly with a whisk.
 Stir in the brown sugar, honey and salt.
-Gradually add the milk and cook, stirring
+Gradually add the milk

-until foamy.
-Add the granulated sugar 1 tablespoon at a time and beat until stiff peaks form.
-Using
+whites until foamy.
+Add the granulated sugar 1 tablespoon at a time and beat until stiff

-fine-mesh sieve, dust the top with the confectioners' sugar.
-Garnish with raspberries and serve
+minutes.
+Using a fine-mesh sieve, dust the top with the confectioners' sugar.
+Garnish with

 Makes 6 Servings (Equals 1 Cup Per Serving)